Member-Managed LLC

 What does a member-managed LLC mean?

 This means that the LLC owners or members have the combined decision-making control and authority over business operations.
-See above for more details.
+This is generally favored by smaller businesses in which it’s not inefficient for all members to be involved in day-to-day operations.

 Should my LLC be member-managed or manager-managed?

-That depends on your LLC’s ownership and preferred management structure.
-For more information on the reasons to choose a member-managed or a manager-managed structure, see our Member-Managed vs, Manager-Managed LLC article.
+For more information on the reasons to choose a member-managed or a manager-managed structure, see our Member Managed vs Manager Managed LLC article.

 Should a single-member LLC be member-managed or manager-managed?